cfoust/sour/README.md

 Check out the roadmap below to see what you might be able to help with.

 ### General
+* [ ] Remove base game assets from the repository
+  * [X] Script for building archives of mainline sauerbraten assets
 * [ ] Better documentation
   * [ ] Create a README for each directory in `services/`
   * [ ] Describe how asset generation works